 Anyone considering, or nominated for, ordination to the Priesthood needs to consult with Bishop Robert Fitzpatrick before making a decision regarding the kind of formation they need and where they will obtain it.

 The Diocese of Hawai'i has a three-year program called Waiolaihui'ia, which is the Diocese's local formation program for the Priesthood and Diaconate.
 We are one of the participating dioceses in the Iona Initiative, a program based in the Diocese of Texas, which provides the curriculum for local diocesan programs for training bivocational priests and deacons.

 Students meet on ten residential weekends during the year and the cost is $2,000 per year to the students and the sponsoring congregation is expected to bear some of this cost.
-Download a fuller description of the Waiolaihui'ia program.
-The Application to Waiolaihuiia can be found HERE.
+For more information, download a fuller description of the program HERE or visit the Waiolahihuiʻia webpage HERE.
+An application link can be found on the webpage.

 The Canons of the Episcopal Church has specific requirements for the formation of both Deacons and Priests: in other words, specific topics in which people are supposed to be "proficient" before they may be ordained.
 To help Postulants and Candidates in the ordination process keep track of their experiences and formation, the Commission on Ministry supplies a "grid" for each order, Deacons and Priests.
 Note that it allows for a variety of experiences through which someone may gain formation in a particular area.

 The grids are linked here as both Word documents (so that someone may fill them in) and PDF documents: